Financial-Times/o-header-services/README.md

 If you are using extra content (such as a 'Sign in' link), that will be pulled into the drawer, as well.

-You can see an example, with markup, of the [primary navigation in the Origami Registry](https://registry.origami.ft.com/components/o-header-services#demo-primary-navigation).
+For an example and markup, see the [primary navigation in the Origami Registry](https://registry.origami.ft.com/components/o-header-services#demo-primary-navigation).

+### Primary Navigation with drop down

+The primary navigation can also handle dropdown menus.
+These menus are hidden behind a button that lives beside the navigation item that it is pertinent to.

+Drop down menus also get pulled into the drawer on smaller viewports.

+For an example and markup, see the [primary navigation with drop downs in the Origami Registry](https://registry.origami.ft.com/components/o-header-services#demo-drop-down-navigation).

 ### Secondary Navigation

 The secondary navigation is also an **optional** addition to the header, but it makes more sense alongside the primary navigation, as it serves more complicated products.

-It includes two sections  of navigation, 'ancestors' and 'children'.
+It includes two sections of navigation: 'ancestors' and 'children'.
 The 'ancestor' section  works in the form of a breadcrumb, and the children are relative to the ancestor.

-At smaller viewports, it does _not_ collapse into the drawer, but becomes scrollable, instead.
+At smaller viewports, it does _not_ collapse into the drawer, but becomes scrollable instead.

-You can see an example, with markup, of the [secondary navigation in the Origami Registry](https://registry.origami.ft.com/components/o-header-services#demo-secondary-navigation).
+For an example and markup, see the [secondary navigation in the Origami Registry](https://registry.origami.ft.com/components/o-header-services#demo-secondary-navigation).

 ### Themes